erik-3milabs/private-billings/docs/universal_cost_split.md

 Here, the `total deviation` is computed as the sum of the `individual deviation` of all peers.
 The `individual deviation` of a peer is the difference between their promised consumption/production and what actually happens.

+## Drawbacks
+There are two significant restrictions to this model.
+1. The model is not zero-sum.
+The model provides an unreasonable solution in case of mass-scale underconsumption or underproduction.
+2. The model implicitly requires all producers in the network have a comparable production capacity.
+In networks where this is not the case, a small overproducer could receive a _negative_ reward when they have to contribute to a larger peer also overproducing.

+Before utilizing this model, one should be confident these two cases will not occur/are dealt with.

+## Implementation
 In this library, this billing algorithm is implemented in the [`HiddenData.compute_hidden_bill` function](../src/private_billing/core/hidden_data.py).
+This implementation assumes all parties involved in the billing process fit the honest-but-curious attack-model; all parties follow the protocol, yet are eager to find out private information on the other participants in the trading market.

+### Footnotes
+[1] A. Madhusudan, F. Zobiri and M. A. Mustafa, "Billing Models for Peer-to-Peer Electricity Trading Markets with Imperfect Bid-Offer Fulfillment," 2022 IEEE International Smart Cities Conference (ISC2), Pafos, Cyprus, 2022, pp. 1–7, doi: 10.1109/ISC255366.2022.9922530.